Updated for Version 3.0

 Substat: Elemental Mastery 55

-Very high Base ATK for a 4-Star weapon, but the Passive is tricky to keep up with.
-Anemo Traveler is vulnerable for about 2.5s while casting the Elemental Skill, and since it doesn’t snapshot they will most likely lose the DMG Bonus for the last and most important hit.
+Very high Base ATK for a 4-Star weapon, but the passive is tricky to keep up with.
+Anemo Traveler is vulnerable for about 2.5s while casting a 7-hit Skill, and since it doesn’t snapshot they will most likely lose the DMG Bonus for the last and most important hit.
 If you use this weapon, it’s recommended to bring a Shielder.

 |4★ Blackcliff Longsword|

 Substat: CRIT DMG 36.8%

 This weapon can be bought from Paimon’s Bargains for 24 Masterless Starglitter.
 While the substat and passive might look good, it’s hard to get stacks consistently.
 Anemo Traveler is usually not the one getting the kills, and even when they do, it’s hard to keep track of the stacks.
 Overall not recommended to use.

 This is the Battle Pass weapon, the CRIT Rate is helpful in an ATK%/Anemo/CRIT build but the passive doesn’t add any value to the typical Anemo Traveler build.
 This would be a good option for Physical DPS Traveler, but that’s for another day.
 Also not a recommended weapon.